These spicy deviled eggs are made with mayonnaise, Dijon mustard, and plenty of hot sauce.

 👩🏻🍳 I aim to publish a new recipe once or twice a month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Spicy Deviled Eggs

 - Using a sharp knife, slice each egg in half lengthwise.
-Gently remove the yolks and place in a medium bowl.
+Gently remove the yolks and place them in a medium bowl.
 Arrange the egg white halves on a serving plate.

 - Mash the yolks well with a fork.
-Add the mayonnaise, Dijon, hot sauce, kosher salt, garlic powder and cayenne.
+Add the mayonnaise, Dijon, hot sauce, kosher salt, garlic powder, and cayenne.
 Mix well, until smooth and creamy.

 - Spoon the yolk mixture into the egg white halves.
 Sprinkle with smoked paprika.
 Serve immediately, or refrigerate until ready to serve and for up to three days.